NirmalaPuppala26/Resume_Parser/README.md

-# Resume_Parser
 📄 Resume Parser & Job Recommendation Website
-A Flask-based web application that helps job seekers find relevant opportunities by analyzing their resumes and evaluating their eligibility through a short test.
+A Flask-based company career portal that helps HR teams quickly identify top candidates.
+Applicants can upload their resumes, get AI-powered job suggestions, and take a short eligibility test.
+Only candidates who pass the test can be shortlisted by HR.

 🚀 Features
 📂 Resume Parsing – Extract skills, experience, and qualifications from uploaded resumes.

 💼 Job Suggestions – AI-powered matching with relevant job openings.

-📝 Eligibility Test – Quick quiz to check if you meet job requirements.
+📝 Eligibility Test – Quick quiz to verify if the candidate meets the job requirements.

+👥 HR-Friendly – Helps recruiters focus on resumes that pass the eligibility test.

-🌐 User-Friendly Interface – Simple and responsive design.
+🌐 User-Friendly Interface – Simple and responsive design for both applicants and HR.

 🛠 Tech Stack
 Backend: Python (Flask)